 Blount County Friends of the Library members work together to sponsor special events, raise money, and volunteer for a variety of outreach and service programs that help our library and our community.
 Currently, we have 850 members, including 175 volunteers who donated 16,000 hours over the past year.

-The Friends’ fund raising efforts and membership dues provide substantial financial aid to the Library for programs, equipment and logistics not available through County budgeting or Library Foundation capital improvement funding.
-Because of the generous support of our members and donors, as well as the success of fundraising activities such as the book sales, the Friends of the Library are in sound financial condition.
+The Friends’ fundraising efforts and membership dues provide substantial financial aid to the Library for programs, equipment and logistics not available through County budgeting or Library Foundation capital improvement funding.

-Friends are welcome to attend our Tuesday Round Table on improving the Book Sale process at 10:15 a.m. at the Library.
+- Used Book Sale – Members are welcome to attend our Tuesday Round Table on improving the Book Sale process (10:15 a.m. at the Library).

 Income and Expenditures